vuestorefront/magento2/docs/getting-started/configure-integration.md

 Before you can get started, you need the following:

 - **Node.js 16** installed,
-- Magento 2 server configured following the [Configuring Magento store](/getting-started/configure-magento.html) guide.
+- Magento 2 server configured following the [Configuring Magento](/getting-started/configure-magento.html) guide.

 ## Creating the Vue Storefront for Magento 2